 Creating a blog may sound like something overwhelming to someone who is inexperienced in blogging.
 However, this task can become easier than you initially thought.
 Open-minded, creative people help each other, and that’s the reason we wrote this article – to help YOU find your way in creating beyond what you know.
 Now let’s dive into the unknown and together find the easiest way how to create a blog by using WordPress.

-Create a WordPress Blog – The Beginning
+Create a Blog with WordPress – The Beginning

 One of the very first steps in creating a blog is finding your niche.